 - Fight Your Property Tax Appraisal: Our annual State of our Financial Union date night made me aware that our home’s appraised market value has gone up over 18% in just a few years.
 Talk about a property tax increase!
 Here’s how we DIY fought our own property taxes for a savings of $612, after becoming aware they were creeping up.

-- Sign Up for a Financial Dashboard: Didn’t sign up for something like Personal Capital yet?
+- Sign Up for an Online Financial Dashboard: Didn’t sign up for something like Personal Capital yet?
 It’s a great time to actually aggregate all your financial accounts – credit card accounts, savings/checking accounts, mortgage account, retirement accounts, etc. – into one dashboard where you can get quick snapshots of where your finances are, growth, setbacks, fees, etc.

 - Divert Money into Emergency Savings: If you found your emergency savings fund is pretty anemic, then it’s time to dedicate cash flow to building it back up.
 Don’t worry – building an emergency savings fund is not as annoying as you’d think.

 - Schedule More Money Quickies: Did you figure out that you should actually sit down to talk about money more often?
 I challenge you to set up a monthly Money Quickie so that the two of you can get together and talk about the state of your finances.
 Don’t forget to add the fun in where you can.
 Here are the financial discussion rules of engagement in our household.

 - Shop Around for Insurance: If it’s been a few years since you looked at your insurance options (and you found out your insurance has skyrocketed), then put it in your calendar to shop around.

 - Set Up A Big Expense Savings Account: If you do the life walkabout in the printable and find out you’ve got some major things that need to be repaired/replaced in the next three years, then you’ll want to figure out how much to set aside each month into a savings account so that the cash will be on hand.
 This can also be used for financial goals (here are free financial goals worksheets for couples).